r-lib/clock/tests/testthat/_snaps/posixt.md

       date_floor(x, "day", origin = origin)
     Condition
       Warning:
-      `origin` has been floored from 'second' precision to 'day' precision to match `precision`.
-This floor has lost information.
+      `origin` has been floored from "second" precision to "day" precision to match `precision`.
+This floor has resulted in a loss of information.
     Output
       [1] "1970-01-01 EST" "1970-01-02 EST"